Back to Articles

 PSLF requires all five of these to be true simultaneously for each of your 120 qualifying payments:

-4. Income-driven repayment plan — PAYE, IBR, ICR, or SAVE.
-Standard 10-year plans technically qualify but will pay off your balance before 120 payments.
+• 4.
+Income-driven repayment plan — PAYE, IBR, ICR, or SAVE.

-5. 120 payments — Not consecutive.
-But each payment must meet all four requirements above.
+• 5.
+120 payments — Not consecutive, but each must meet all requirements.

 The Employer Trap: Where Most Nurses Get Burned